Maumasi/Portfolio/ES6/arrayHelpers/README.md

 // use reduce to get the total price for the table's bill const bill = tableOrder.reduce((total, order) => {
   return total += order.price;
-}, 0);
+// set initial value as the second parameter after the callback function }, 0);

 // print out the total bill before tax